 You are here

-Sarah Kreps is an Associate Professor of Government and Adjunct Professor of Law at Cornell University.
+Sarah Kreps is a Professor of Government and Adjunct Professor of Law at Cornell University.
 In 2017-2018, she is an Adjunct Scholar at the Modern War Institute (West Point).
 She is also a Faculty Fellow in the Milstein Program in Technology and Humanity at the Cornell Tech Campus in New York City.